yo3gfh/ccomment/README.md

 **Features**

-* inserts a function commnent header at current cursor/selection
+* inserts a function commnent header (synopsis) for the C function at current cursor/selection
+* exports all function prototypes from the current C source file to a new header file